wp-plugins/easy-ftp-upload/readme.txt

 1. The upload form.

 == Changelog ==

+= 2.7 =
+* Added additional calls to chmod possibly existing directories before trying to access them - hoping to avoid unnecessary permissions errors.
+* Changed all chmod values to 0755 instead of 0777 - to address security concerns.
+* Added additional loops to connection attempts to accommodate both explicit and implicit port numbers.

 = 2.6 =
 * Moved the passive mode command earlier in the routine to fix some permissions issues on certain servers.